Jet Lag (cont.)

 Another option is synthetic melatonin, which is classified in the U.S. as a dietary supplement.
 A study in the British Medical Journal in 1989 reported that taking synthetic melatonin tablets can help travelers restore normal sleeping patterns.
 In that study, 20 volunteers traveling back and forth between New Zealand and England took daily doses of either 5 mg of melatonin or a placebo (a blank, or sugar pill) before, during, and after their flights.
 Those taking melatonin returned to their normal sleep patterns in 2.85 days on average compared with 4.15 days for those taking a placebo.

 However, scientists in the U.S. and many other countries are not yet convinced that enough evidence exists to prove the efficacy of over-the-counter (OTC) melatonin tablets.
 These scientists also point out the following:

-- 1. No information has been compiled on the long-term
+- No information has been compiled on the long-term effects of taking melatonin.

 In 2005, MIT released the results of a meta-analysis of 17 peer-reviewed studies using melatonin.
 It showed that melatonin was effective in helping people fall asleep at doses of 0.3 mg.
 Larger doses of melatonin seem to be less effective after only a few days' use.

 For the purpose of treating jet lag, it is suggested that a dose between 0.3 mg and 5 mg of melatonin be taken on the first day you travel at the time you will want to go to sleep at your destination.
 This may be continued at bedtime for a few days once you are at your destination.
 Melatonin seems to be most effective when crossing five or more time zones, or traveling east.